EnterpriseDB/tpa/docs/src/architecture-PGD-Always-ON.md

 A PGD-Always-ON cluster comprises a number of locations, preferably odd, each with the same number of data nodes, again preferably odd.
-If you do not specify any --location-names, the default is to use a single location with three data nodes.
+If you do not specify any `--location-names`, the default is to use a single location with three data nodes.

 Use `--data-nodes-per-location N` to specify a different number of data